WashU takes a holistic approach to assessing holistic care

-By Kim Thuy Seelinger, JD, director, Center for Human Rights, Gender and Migration
+Written by Kim Thuy Seelinger, JD, director of the Center for Human Rights, Gender & Migration at the Institute for Public Health

 Since 1999, Panzi Hospital in South Kivu province, eastern Democratic Republic of the Congo (DRC), has cared for survivors of sexual violence – including women and small children who have been violated.
 Established by 2018 Nobel Peace Prize co-recipient, Dr. Denis Mukwege, the hospital is special: it doesn’t only provide medical care but also provides psychosocial counseling, socio-economic reintegration support, and legal aid.